codrdr/photography-template/README.md

+# Info
+This template is only mobile-optimized yet.

 # Photography template
- Photography template with grid system by me.
+ Photography template with grid system.

 # Image Credits
 All images I used courtesy of Unsplash (https://unsplash.com).

 Header image: